cdisc-org/DataExchange-DatasetJson-API/docs/dataset-json-api-1-0-ug.md

 to add additional features, such as filtering datasets for specific rows that meet a given criteria, but these advanced features are not part of the standard.
 Ease of implementation was a key design principle for the API specification.

-For those implementing the API, there are 2 paths to conformance with the standard
+For those implementing the API, there are 2 paths to conformance with the standard.

 1. Implement a read-only API by implementing the GET verbs.
-2. Implement a CRUD API that allows clients to Create, Read, Update, Delete, and append to datasets.
+2. Implement a CRUD API that allows clients to create, read, update, delete, and append to datasets.

 A read-only API implementation implements all the GET verbs, and not the other verbs.
 For example, an EDC system implementing the API may allow clients to retrieve datasets, but not to create or update datasets.